 Can you guess what the bigger picture is?

+VA :'I9W2NA

-Fun By The Numbers
+Fun By The

 Like puzzles?
+Then you'll love

+sudoku.
+This

-Then you'll love sudoku.
-This mind-bending puzzle will have you hooked from the moment you square off, so
+mind-bending puzzle will have

+you hooked from

+the moment you

+square off, so

 sharpen your

+your sudoku

+pencil and put

-your sudoku savvy to the test!
+savvy to the test!